prasert05/mbbtk/README.md

 > This is a toolkit ropository in contribution of Prasert Yodsawat and Jiratchaya Nuanpirom.
 This repo is proposed to provide miscellanea code or scripts in any languages that we've learnt and seems to be useful to biologists with an intermediate computational basics.

 ** **
-# Test commit from Prasert-Laptop
-# Test commit from Prasert-Laptop 2